 Limitations:

-*Approximately 30% of adenomas are lipidpooripid sensitive imaging techniques may therefore be less accurate.
+*Approximately 30% of adenomas are lipid-poor;lipid sensitive imaging techniques may therefore be less accurate.
 These lesions will often display unenhanced HU values >10.

-*A small percent of malignant lesions eg. adrenal carcinomas, metastases and phaeochromocytomas may contain fat and have a HU<10.
+*A small percent of malignant lesions e.g. adrenal carcinomas, metastases and phaeochromocytomas may contain fat and have a HU<10.

 *Many adrenal lesions are detected incidentally on studies performed with contrast only; hence no images are available for unenhanced densitometry measurement.[2]